etredal/MechInterp/README.md

 Sparse Autoencoder: A type of encoder that allows us to force sparsity, meaning that it requires an individual neuron or a sparse set of neurons to fire for a given neuron.

+You should also brush up on Python, NumPy, Basics of Transformers/Neural Networks, and Statistics before working through this.

 # Initial Investigation
 Let's just get started in the easiest way possible, we will be looking at gpt2-small so we have a model that can actually run locally.
 We will also be using "sae_lens" which is a library with a whole set of pretrained Sparse Autoencoders we can use!
 And indeed they have one for gpt2-small.

-So let's take a look at and try running it locally: MechInterpInitialInvestigation.py
+So let's take a look at and try running it locally: [Mech Interp Initial Investigation Script](./MechInterpInitialInvestigation.py)

 Looking through the code, we are first loading in the models.
 Then we set our own input text, which can be any string!
 After that we need to "hook" the activations.
 This is so we can pass